 Using green icing, frost the mountain, then cover it with flowers.
 You can use icing to make the flowers but these candy flowers make it really easy.

-Once the sides around the island have been covered in frosting, it’s time to get to work on the beach.
+Once the island has been covered in frosting, it’s time to get to work on the beach.
 To create the waves crashing on the shore, make a line of blue frosting and a line of white frosting, then swirl them together.
-You can check out this beach cake if you want to see how to do this in more detail.
+You can check out this beach cake to see how to do this in more detail.

 You can never have too many seashells on a tropical island!